civetweb/civetweb/docs/UserManual.md

 Parameters mapped to global 'mg' table 'params' field.

 ### websocket\_root
-In case civetweb is built with Lua and websocket support, Lua scripts may be used for websockets as well.
+In case CivetWeb is built with Lua and websocket support, Lua scripts may be used for websockets as well.
 Since websockets use a different URL scheme (ws, wss) than other http pages (http, https), the Lua scripts used for websockets may also be served from a different directory.
 By default,